 I follow him up a flight of stairs and out onto a balcony in what I’m guessing is the equipment bay we were looking for.
 Below us spread computers and machines and rubble.
 Here we’re close enough to the second detonation site we can see cracks in the walls and floor, and dust has settled everywhere.
 But that isn’t the bad part.

 The reason we lean into the balcony rail gaping is because an area in the middle of the bay floor is empty, and cracks spread from a single point as if everything that might have been there is gone.
 Above the point in the floor the air ripples and pulses like water.
 The effect spreads as far up as we are, on a balcony two levels up from the ground floor, and almost as wide.

 It doesn’t make any sound.
 There’s no light from the distortion.
 But it’s so wrong there’s no way anyone could miss it.

 “B-but that’s impossible,” I stammer.
 “That’s...that’s what the Anomaly looks like, isn’t it?”

 His jaw is tight as he nods.
 “Which means this is exactly as bad as it could be.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Kaitlyn WooleyWrite a Review